The R&D Tax amendment Bill introduced to Parliament

 As announced in the May budget, the Bill proposes significant cuts, thus reducing the Government’s outlay to assist in reducing the budget deficit, it does absolutely nothing in terms of supporting ongoing innovation to create the new jobs and industries of tomorrow, the headlines cuts are:

-- R&D companies under $20m in annual revenue eligible for the refundable tax offset will be entitled to an R&D benefit equal to 13.5% of R&D expenses claimed if trading in profit OR 41% for those trading with matching tax losses to cash out (a rate cut of 2.5%).
+- Companies with annual revenue of $20m or less are eligible for the refundable tax offset, and will be entitled to an R&D benefit equal to 13.5% of R&D expenses claimed if trading in profit OR 41% for those trading with matching tax losses to cash out (a rate cut of 2.5%).
 In addition, the refundable cash component for any offset claimant will be capped at $4m (excluding clinical trials).

 - Companies with annual revenue of $20m or more will be entitled to a tiered offset rate based on their R&D intensity as follows: